Chapter 1 of Questing Confidence:

-As I continue my morning walk I tell myself that looking at the promised booklet can’t hurt.
+I continue my morning walk telling my Self that looking at the promised booklet can’t hurt.

 Grieving can be such a long process.
 Some say we grieve as long as what we are grieving lasted.
 I believe we grieve as deeply as we cared.
 I was deeply in love with the man who told me so many lies.
-I remind myself that I was in love with the image he projected not the reality of who he is.
+I remind myself that I was in love with his image; the man he projected himself to be not the reality of who he is.

 May 12, 1996.

 The calm water of Lake Ontario sparkles before me as I stand in the sunshine on my first floor balcony.
-I am reminded of the Mother’s Day ten years ago when I was standing alone on the coastal path that runs from Lamorna Cove to Mousehole in Cornwall, England.
-I had stopped to look out at the North Sea contemplating my Self as a mother so far from my family.
-Walking that coastal path was an exciting, and unique experience for me.
-I never suspected then the twists and turns my life would take.
+I am reminded of the Mother’s Day ten years ago, when I was standing alone on the coastal path that runs from Lamorna Cove to Mousehole in Cornwall, England.
+I had stopped to look out at the North Sea, contemplating my Self as a mother so far from my family.
+Walking that coastal path was an exciting, and unique experience.
+I never suspected then the twists, and turns my life would take.

-Now I walk Pickles along a lakeside path every day and rejoice in my new solo life.
+Now, I walk Pickles along a lakeside path every day rejoicing in my new solo life.
 I smile at my good fortune at finding such a desirable location to live.
 I close my eyes, hear the gentle lap of waves against the shore, turn my face to the warming spring sunshine, and sigh with pleasure.
-A gull cries.
-My smile broadens.
+A gull cries; my smile broadens.
 The familiar sound reminds me that I could be on a shoreline anywhere in the world!

-The media have been reporting on the long term effects on the global environment of the Chernoble Nuclear Power Plant disaster of 1986.
-I was frightened to travel with the group to England that year as reports said the radioactive fallout was spreading in that direction.
-My anticipation and excitement about the tour helped me overcome my hesitation.
+The media have been reporting about the long term effects on the global environment of the Ukranian Chernoble Nuclear Power Plant disaster of April 1986.
+I was frightened to travel with the group to England that year as reports said the radioactive fallout was spreading in the direction we would be travelling.
+My anticipation mixed with excitement about the tour helped me overcome my hesitation.

 The large envelope from the French Tourist Office surprised me in my mail last Friday.
 I smile remembering the card I had posted.
 A fantasy tour of France will be fun.
 Little do they know I am not a serious candidate for such a holiday.
 I am such a dreamer!

 Magic!
 France a Dream Come True has a picture of a happy couple in formal evening dress strolling along a beach.
-The handsome man's bow tie is undone and is hanging casually across the white of his pleated shirt.
-His pant legs are rolled up and his tuxedo jacket is hooked over his finger, hanging down his back.
+The handsome man's bow tie, undone is hanging casually across the white of his pleated shirt.
+His pant legs are rolled up, his tuxedo jacket is hooked over his finger, hanging down his back.
 He is casually carrying an unopened bottle of champagne.
 A smiling woman, in a slinky red dress, also barefoot, carrying her strappy sandals, is snuggled into his shoulder.

-Matthew, my youngest child, saw the large promotional book on the coffee table and asked if I am going to France.
+Matthew, my youngest child, saw the large promotional book on the coffee table.
+He asked if I am going to France.
 I felt slightly embarrassed about sending in the card.